Lumae Privacy Policy

 We will make the revised Privacy Policy accessible through our Services, and we will update the "Last Updated" date at the top of this Policy.
 If we make material changes to this Policy, we will provide you with notice as required by applicable law, which may include posting a notice on our website or sending an email notification to the address associated with your account.5 We encourage you to review this Privacy Policy periodically to stay informed about how we are protecting the personal information we collect.
 Your continued use of our Services after the revised Policy has become effective indicates that you have read, understood, and agreed to the current version of the Policy.

-XIV.
+XV.
 Contact Information

-If you have any questions, comments, or concerns about this Privacy Policy or our data practices, or if you wish to exercise your privacy rights, please contact us1:
+If you have any questions, comments, or concerns about this Privacy Policy or our data practices, or if you wish to exercise your privacy rights, please contact us 1:

 Alphabetasoup LLC (d/b/a Lumae / Lumae.ai)